MemeLabs/streaming/m3u8-cmdline/README.md

 ## Getting Started

-Requires Python 3 and ffmpeg.
+Requires Python 3 and fFFmpeg.
 Once script downloaded you will need to have a copy of your angelthump stream key and use `--streamkey STREAMKEY` to set it.

 Streamkey does not need to be set everytime you use this script.

 Only tested on Windows and Ubuntu.
+May not work on other operating systems.
 ### Prerequisites

 Angelthump key https://www.angelthump.com/dashboard/settings#